-A trustworthy general contractor will have no problem giving you contact information for a few of their previous clients.
+A trustworthy general contractor like Around the House Inc. will have no problem giving you contact information for a few of their previous clients.
 They should be proud of their work and confident in their previous clients’ customer satisfaction.
 Give one or two of those clients a call, ask how their project went, if they would go with that general contractor again and if possible, if you could see the finished product.

 Check for Licensing & Insurance

 You’d be surprised on how many “renovators” operate without a proper business license.
 Don’t be afraid to ask to see a physical license.
 It is actually your legal right as a homeowner.
 Beyond being legally allowed to conduct business, which is very important, a licensed contractor will be familiar with building code requirements and other legalities that could result in unforeseen costs later on.

 A reputable general contractor will also carry valid insurance.
 If they don’t, walk away.
 Ask if they have full liability and worker’s compensation insurance.
 This will protect you as the homeowner if any damages or injuries occur on the job-site.
 If they don’t have insurance and someone gets hurt, they can file a lawsuit against you.

 Once you’ve done a few phone interviews, checked references and gathered information on licensing and insurance, it’s time to have two or three general contractors come to your home to give you an estimate on the project.
 This also gives you the chance to meet them face-to-face and ask any more questions you might have.
 When they give you an estimate, ask them to break down every component of the renovation and provide a cost estimate for each.

 Get Everything in Writing